ikuhamada/state-hands-on/CMD/CMD49/Beginner/co.rst

   WIDTH     0.0010

-``WIDTH`` is the width of the broadening to approximate the delta function in Hartree.
+``WIDTH`` is the width of the broadening to approximate the delta function in hartree.
 For systems with a gap, very small positive ``WIDTH`` is used.
 In such a case, it does not have a physical meaning and is used to determine the Fermi level.

 .. code:: bash

   EDELTA    0.1000D-09

-``EDELTA`` is the convergence threshold for the total energy in Hartree per atom for the SCF calculation.
+``EDELTA`` is the convergence threshold for the total energy in hartree per atom for the SCF calculation.

 .. code:: bash